BALOGUN-DAVID/FCMB-PROJECT/README.md

-Welcome to the Machine Learning and Artificial Intelligence (AI) training program for the staff of First City Monument Bank (FCMB).
+Welcome to the Machine Learning and Artificial Intelligence (AI) project for the staff of First City Monument Bank (FCMB).
-This repository contains all the resources, materials, and code snippets you'll need to successfully complete the course.
+This repository contains all the resources, materials, and code snippets you'll need to successfully complete the project.

 Overview
 This training program is designed to equip you with a fundamental understanding of machine learning and AI concepts, tools, and applications.